microprediction/timemachines/README.md

 # timemachines
-Time series prediction models taking the form of state machines:

-- that manifest as simple pure functions ...
+Time series prediction models taking the form of state machines, manifest as pure functions.
-- where the caller is expected to maintain the state ...

 These are ideal, in some respects, for lambda deployment at scale.

 ### "Skate" interface